varapp/varapp-docs/docs/src/deployment.rst

     Applying admin.0001_initial...
 OK
     ...

-  At this point, trying to log in the app will probably tell you "User does not exist".
-  You need to edit the database to add new users, variants dbs, and accesses of one to the other.
+  At this point, you need to edit the database to add new users, variants dbs, and accesses of one to the other.
   For convenience, some sample data has already been prepared and can be loaded for each table like this::

     python3 manage.py loaddata resources/dumps/init/data_people.json